shyguygang/az-backups-mgmt/README.md

 4. The script will prompt you to log in to your Azure account.
 5. Once connected, you can choose from the following options:

      <li>Export VM backup report to CSV
      <li>View and assign backup policy to all VMs without backup
      <li>View and assign backup policy to a single VM
      <li>Exit the script

 ## Features

      <li>Collect Azure VM and Recovery Services Vault information
      <li>Generate VM backup report
      <li>Export VM backup status to CSV
      <li>Assign backup policies to VMs without backup (individually or in bulk)

 ## Notes

     <li>The script uses the "DefaultPolicy" for backup policy assignments.
 Ensure this policy exists in your Recovery Services Vault or modify the script to use a different policy.
     <li>The script will disconnect from the Azure account upon exiting.

 For more detailed information about the script's functionality, please refer to the comments within the script file.
-License
 Copyright g0hst 2022
 This project is licensed under the GNU General Public License v3.0 - see the LICENSE file for details.